 Craig Kimbrel has been pretty disappointing as a Cubs closer.
 Kimbrel has a 0-5 record with just 15 saves in 41 games played over the past two seasons in Chicago.

-The Cubs get a rookie card in the set – Ian Miller.
+A rookie card in the 2020 Topps Update Cubs set – Ian Miller.
 You haven’t heard of Miller?
 He appeared in one game for the Chicago Cubs – as a pinch runner – and was then designated for assignment.

 You’ve probably heard of Anthony Rizzo, though.
 I do like how Topps handled the All Star Game and Home Run Derby cards this year.
 Since there wasn’t an All Star break they commemorated past games like Rizzo’s 2016 ASG appearance.